Using Cisco video systems for MS Teams or Near Me calls

 Once connected, open the PC’s meeting application e.g. Teams or Near Me and select the HDMI to USB converter as source for camera and microphone.
 Select the Webex device for speaker.
 Depending on the meeting application in use, this may have to be set by each user as they log into the PC.
 Clear instructions should be available in the room.

-We recommend a PC is provided to ensure the correct cable connections are always in place and have produced end-user guides for both Room Kit and Room Kit Plus.
+We recommend a desktop PC is provided to ensure the correct cable connections are always in place and have produced end-user guides for both Room Kit and Room Kit Plus.
 Should users be expected to provide a laptop, we have guides for them too: Room Kit and laptop; Room Kit Plus and laptop.
+The easiest solution for laptop users is to have all your cables running to a USB-C hub.

 For additional assistance, please contact our service desk.
 (Reuse guide for older systems.)